Photographer Anthony Trevino Shot from Chicago and Scored in Los Angeles: Q&A

 How would you describe your photography style?

 That's hard.
 I never really think about it like that.
 My style is never limited and always changing based on my vision.
-One day I feel like shooting something raw and edgy, while the next I feel like shooting something classy and elegant.
-My style is undefined.

 Your show is titled Kalifornia, can you elaborate on why you came up with this name?